 I like tomatoes on my Italian sub sandwiches, but I left them off this baked version because I didn't want to make the crescent dough soggy.

 Hardly any prep time for this recipe.
 Believe me when I say it's easy as 1-2-3!

 - Layer one crescent sheet in bottom of 9 x 13-inch pan and bake 10 minutes in a preheated 350°F oven.

 - Remove from oven and layer meats and cheese (and optional peppers).
 Top with second crescent sheet.

 - Bake another 15 minutes then raise temperature to 375°F and bake for 5 more minutes until top is golden.

-You can layer your favorite meats and cheeses, and also include some sort of pickled peppers from a jar (like pepperocini or banana peppers) or a giardiniera mix.
+You can layer your favorite meats and cheeses, and also include some sort of pickled peppers from a jar (like pepperoncini or banana peppers) or a giardiniera mix.
+Roasted red peppers is also YUM!
 Since my kids don't want the peppers I layer it on just one side and leave the other half without.

-You might wonder why I pre-bake the first layer of dough?
+You might wonder why I pre-bake the bottom half of dough?
 I do not like a gooey crust for my Italian sandwiches.
-Pre-baking it ensures the bottom layer is baked through and helps keep it crispy.
+Pre-baking it ensures the bottom half of the bread is baked through and helps keep it crispy.
 But I do not want it to bake too quickly, so I bake at 350°F instead of the 375°F listed on the package of crescent dough.
 This ensures the middle layers get hot and the cheese melts, then for the last 5 minutes I increase the temperature to get that crusty golden top.

 I recommend using a metal pan to ensure even baking, although a Pyrex or ceramic pan will get the job done but may take a little longer and not be as crispy.
 If using a metal pan, make sure you use plastic knife to slice so you do not scratch the surface.